 Artist/Writer- Olivia Palmer

 My name is Olivia Palmer.
-I am a 12 year old girl in the sixth grade, approaching high-school with extensive ambition’s.
+I am a 12 year old girl in the seventh grade, my first year of high-school with extensive ambition’s.
 I savour each birthday on the 9 of September.

 My family stretches into quantities of people, however, I live with my mother, father and little sister.
 We’re all abnormally hysterical on household vacations, but, more traditionally, camping at Paradise Valley.
 I am unique when owing to my freckles.